Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 2. If not previously done or if new information has been obtained regarding the child’s American Indian status:

-1. Request that the parent/legal guardian/Indian custodian complete the DCFS 5649, Indian Ancestry Questionnaire.
+1. While interviewing parent/legal guardian/Indian custodian complete the DCFS 5649, Indian Ancestry Questionnaire.

 2. Contact extended family members and the Indian custodian, if applicable, to gather the information needed to complete the DCFS 5649.

-3. Document the name and relationship of the person providing the information and his/her response in the Contact Notebook and Client Notebook under the ICWA page, and complete the Ancestor information.
+3. Document the name and relationship of the person providing the information and their response in the Contact Notebook and Client Notebook under the ICWA page, and complete the Ancestor information.

 4. If needed, contact the Bureau of Indian Affairs (BIA) and California Department of Social Services (CDSS) for assistance in identifying the names and contact information of the tribes in which the child may be a member or may be eligible for member ship in.